Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Deliverance came in the form of a *wall* of Stoneback’s finest: heavily armed, heavily armored, and utterly unstoppable.
 They were of course a Clan essentially bred to purpose, but something that was by all accounts a bit weird about the Gao relative to other sapient species was that they’d never had suitable draft animals in their primitive days.
 They had to do all the work by themselves, and it was the brownfurs--and especially the Stonebacks--who did the bulk of it.
 That served them well here, because the Stonebacks didn’t exactly *fight* the Hunters…

 ...Rather, they simply plowed right through them, and trampled them underfoot.
-Regular Hunters snapped like twigs as the enormous Clan-Brothers pounced on them, ignored fire with their ridiculous shields and armor, and just...kept going.
+Regular Hunters snapped like twigs as the enormous Clan-Brothers pounced on them, ignored fire with their ridiculous shields and armor, and just... kept going.

 With the ‘Backs now charging forward, Ginn and his fellow gunners shifted their fires to perimeter control.
 Ginn’s assigned field of fire left him able to watch the fight unfold and it was…